Encouraging practical enquiry skills that underpin knowledge and understanding of geography.

 For A Level, teachers have the opportunity to follow their particular subject specialisms at Sixth Form Level, with the teaching broadly divided into human and physical topics.

-Results for 2016 include 60% at A* and 90% at A*-A at GCSE.
-At AS, 81% achieved grade A and 100% scored A-B grades.
-For A2, 60% of grades were A*-A. This year, nine students are applying for Geography at universities including Durham, Exeter, Manchester, Southampton and St.Andrews.
+Results for 2017 include 31% at A* and 74% at A*-A at GCSE.
+For A2, 94% of grades were A*-A. One student achieved the highest mark in the country for the OCR A-level and received a Certificate of Excellence and prize from the Royal Geographical Society.
+This year, nine students are applying for Geography at universities including Cambridge, Durham, Exeter, Manchester, Southampton and St.Andrews.

 All geographers contribute equally to fieldwork opportunities, including residential trips for GCSE and A Level.
-Recent visits have included the isle of Arran, Brixton, Camber dunes and tropical Belize for the Sixth Form, Iceland for Third to Fifth Forms and day trips to:
+Recent visits have included the Isle of Arran, Brixton, Camber dunes and China for the Sixth Form, Iceland for Third to Fifth Forms and day trips to:

 - Cuckmere Haven, Sussex